Downtown businesses are invited to

 referred to as rain gardens) in strategic locations

 downtown.
-The bio-retention facilities will help treat and infiltrate stormwater from
+The bio-retention facilities help treat and infiltrate stormwater from

 over 80 urban acres that currently flows untreated into Whatcom Creek.

-DIG also create attractive urban green spaces downtown,
+DIG also creates attractive urban green spaces downtown,

 can enhance pedestrian and bicycle safety, and help protect sewer

 ratepayers’ investments in the piped collection system.